 Mad about Brock Turner's sentence?
-Too bad
+It's not uncommon

 Such is the inherent tension of the justice system.
 Many believe, though, survivors of sexual violence shoulder more of this burden than other crime victims.

-A 'safe' target
+A 'safe' target for outrage

 Turner may not be the face that comes to mind when you think of a sex offender, but that's another way he's challenging the narrative of sexual assault cases.

-As a white freshman swimmer from the Midwest, Turner challenged the image of black football players that tend to pervade the media landscape around sexual assault, said Kristy L. McCray, assistant professor of Health and Sport Sciences at Otterbein University.
+As a white, seemingly unassuming freshman swimmer from the Midwest, he challenged the image of what a sexual predator could look like, said Kristy L. McCray, assistant professor of Health and Sport Sciences at Otterbein University.

 "It was hard for society to embrace this Midwestern, white, blonde privileged young man doing this crime," she said, "but because we had witnesses it became believable."